 - misuse of alcohol intake or other substances

 Mixed state or mixed mania

-"People who experience mixed states describe feeling activated and 'revved up,' but also full of anguish and despair," added Dr. Jonas.
+Dr. Jonas explained to MNT: "People who experience mixed states describe feeling activated and 'revved up,' but also full of anguish and despair."

 What do bipolar mood swings feel like?

-For those trying to help their loved ones cope with bipolar disorder, it's important to try and understand what the cycles feel like.
+For those who are trying to help their loved ones cope with bipolar disorder, it is important to try and understand what the cycles feel like.

 On the outside, they may simply look like extreme highs and lows.
-For patients, however, they can also be paired with irrational thoughts and sensations.
+The person who experiences these changes, however, may also be having irrational thoughts and sensations.